LW130003/Note/Spark/Distribution of Executors, Cores and Memory for a Spark Application running in Yarn.md

 ## Second Approach: Fat Executors (One Executor per Node):
 Fat executors essentially means one executor per node.
 Following table depicts the values of our spark-config params with this approach:
 ```

-Distribution of Executors, Cores and Memory for a Spark Application running in Yarn:
-spark-submit --class <CLASS_NAME> --num-executors ? --executor-cores ? --executor-memory ? ....
-Ever wondered how to configure --num-executors, --executor-memory and --execuor-cores spark config params for your cluster?
-Let’s find out how..
-Lil bit theory: Let’s see some key recommendations that will help understand it better
-Hands on: Next, we’ll take an example cluster and come up with recommended numbers to these spark params
-Lil bit theory:
-Following list captures some recommendations to keep in mind while configuring them:
-Hadoop/Yarn/OS Deamons: When we run spark application using a cluster manager like Yarn, there’ll be several daemons that’ll run in the background like NameNode, Secondary NameNode, DataNode, JobTracker and TaskTracker.
-So, while specifying num-executors, we need to make sure that we leave aside enough cores (~1 core per node) for these daemons to run smoothly.
-Yarn ApplicationMaster (AM): ApplicationMaster is responsible for negotiating resources from the ResourceManager and working with the NodeManagers to execute and monitor the containers and their resource consumption.
-If we are running spark on yarn, then we need to budget in the resources that AM would need (~1024MB and 1 Executor).
-HDFS Throughput: HDFS client has trouble with tons of concurrent threads.
-It was observed that HDFS achieves full write throughput with ~5 tasks per executor .
-So it’s good to keep the number of cores per executor below that number.
-MemoryOverhead: Following picture depicts spark-yarn-memory-usage.
-image
-Two things to make note of from this picture:

- Full memory requested to yarn per executor =
-          spark-executor-memory + spark.yarn.executor.memoryOverhead.
- spark.yarn.executor.memoryOverhead =
-        	Max(384MB, 7% of spark.executor-memory)
-So, if we request 20GB per executor, AM will actually get 20GB + memoryOverhead = 20 + 7% of 20GB = ~23GB memory for us.

-Running executors with too much memory often results in excessive garbage collection delays.
-Running tiny executors (with a single core and just enough memory needed to run a single task, for example) throws away the benefits that come from running multiple tasks in a single JVM.
-Enough theory..
-Let’s go hands-on..
-Now, let’s consider a 10 node cluster with following config and analyse different possibilities of executors-core-memory distribution:

-**Cluster Config:**
-10 Nodes
-16 cores per Node
-64GB RAM per Node
-First Approach: Tiny executors [One Executor per core]:
-Tiny executors essentially means one executor per core.
-Following table depicts the values of our spar-config params with this approach:

-- `--num-executors` = `In this approach, we'll assign one executor per core`
-                    = `total-cores-in-cluster`
-                   = `num-cores-per-node * total-nodes-in-cluster`
-                   = 16 x 10 = 160
-- `--executor-cores` = 1 (one executor per core)
-- `--executor-memory` = `amount of memory per executor`
-                     = `mem-per-node/num-executors-per-node`
-                     = 64GB/16 = 4GB
-Analysis: With only one executor per core, as we discussed above, we’ll not be able to take advantage of running multiple tasks in the same JVM.
-Also, shared/cached variables like broadcast variables and accumulators will be replicated in each core of the nodes which is 16 times.
-Also, we are not leaving enough memory overhead for Hadoop/Yarn daemon processes and we are not counting in ApplicationManager.
-NOT GOOD!

-Second Approach: Fat executors (One Executor per node):
-Fat executors essentially means one executor per node.
-Following table depicts the values of our spark-config params with this approach:

 - `--num-executors` = `In this approach, we'll assign one executor per node`
                     = `total-nodes-in-cluster`
                    = 10